jaeyoungchoilab/Topsicle/README.md

                         3' (subtelomere)                                            5'
                         NNNNNNNNNNNNNNNNNNNNNAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGG
   --minSeqLength MINSEQLENGTH
-                        Minimum length a long read to be analyzed (default: 9000) --rawcountpattern     Output raw count of pattern abundance for each window (default: False) --telophrase TELOPHRASE
+                        Minimum length of a long read sequence to be analyzed by Topsicle (default: 9000) --rawcountpattern     Output raw count of pattern abundance for each window (default: False) --telophrase TELOPHRASE
                         k-mer of telomere pattern, can be 4, 5,... (default: None)